smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 merged the higher the likelihood of other changes conflicting with it.
 Normal changes can also be broken by other branches which are inflight.
 It is better to merge more often and allow other code to build on each other.

-TODO: Do these makes sense?

-So what is the big deal?
-Forcing teams to always have perfect master branch puts much more pressure on every change.
-Everything must be perfectly tested and validated before you can even consider merging it.
-This shifts the mentality from small bite-sized changes to complete features which tend to all flood in at the last minute.

-On the contrary if master can be unstable or not perfect to release you can plan your work differently.
-It becomes okay to merge little pieces instead of complete feature.
-If it makes sense you defer manual testing a little bit later.
-You might not want to ship the current changes and that is okay.
-Once the changes are manually validated you can decide which package is ready.

 Risk
 ===============================================================================